Frequently Asked Questions About Immigration & Travel

 4. What other considerations should I keep in mind when traveling?

 No matter what your immigration status is, whether immigrant or non-immigrant, whether in the U.S. as a student, visitor, for employment, or some other category, you should keep with you documents that prove you are eligible to be admitted to the U.S. in that category.
 For example, if you are an employee in the H-1 category, you should have copies of recent pay stubs from your job and a current letter from your employer that confirms that you are still employed in the H-1 position for which you were approved.
-Students may want to keep copies of their current transcripts and class registration.
+Students will want their current I-20 with signature for travel as well as copies of their current transcripts and class registration.

 *Scott M. Borene is the Founder and Managing Attorney of Borene Law Firm, P. A. The immigration lawyers now with Borene Law Firm have more than 70 years of combined professional experience helping clients with U.S. and global visa and immigration projects.
 Scott Borene was selected by other lawyers as 2018 Lawyer of the Year in Immigration Law as noted by The Best Lawyers in America and Minnesota Monthly magazine.
 He has been repeatedly recognized as one of the Top 20 Lawyers in the World “most highly regarded by other lawyers” in corporate immigration law.
 He is listed in the Best Lawyers in America and acknowledged as an Immigration Law Super Lawyer.
 He is often called upon to act as an “expert’s expert” to advise other experienced immigration lawyers on complex immigration matters.
 Scott Borene is a past Director and a past Member of the Board of Governors of the American Immigration Lawyers Association (AILA), the world’s largest professional organization of immigration lawyers.
 In 2002, he was the founder and Conference Chair of AILA’s Global Immigration Summit in New York City, the world’s largest conference of global immigration lawyers.
 He has written many articles on immigration law and is a frequently invited expert speaker on immigration topics at AILA National Conferences and other major national and international legal conferences.
 He is the Editor-in-Chief of many leading professional reference books for immigration lawyers including The Global Immigration Guide: A Country-by-Country Survey and The Global Immigration Guide: Crossing Borders for Business, AILA’s most comprehensive books on Global Immigration.
 He served as Editor-in-Chief of Immigration Options for Academics and Researchers (2005), AILA’s leading Expert Occupational Handbook on immigration issues in higher education.
 He is the author of Dr. Yes – Some Practical Strategies for the Diagnosis and Treatment of Immigrant Visa Cases of Health Care Professionals.
 Scott Borene attended Harvard University in Cambridge, Massachusetts as a National Merit Scholar.
 After graduation from Harvard, he attended William Mitchell Law School in Minnesota.
 Scott Borene has more than 30 years of experience helping employers obtain work visas for key international talent.
 Scott Borene can be reached at email@example.com.